-For modern student accommodation in Chester that is close to campus, take a look at Tudor Place.
-This stylish accommodation offers a range of ensuite rooms and studios, as well as an on-site gym, a TV lounge, a private outdoor courtyard, and comfortable communal areas to hang out with friends.
+For modern student accommodation in Chester close to the uni, take a look at Northgate Point & Studios.
+This stylish accommodation offers a range of studios with spacious study areas and a modern kitchenette.
+The accommodation also has comfortable communal areas to hang out with friends and floor-to-ceiling windows for incredible natural light.
 The best part?
-It’s right near the city centre and only a 7-minute walk to the University of Chester.
+It’s right near the city centre and only a six-minute walk to the University of Chester.

-If you’re after contemporary student studios in Chester, check out Granary Studios.
-This well-designed student accommodation is right in the centre of the city just inside of the Chester City Walls.
-It offers a range of modern studio accommodation as well as social spaces, quiet study areas, and a great social calendar.
-Location-wise, you’re only a 12-minute walk to the University of Chester.
+If you’re after contemporary student studios in Chester, check out Tramways.
+This well-designed student accommodation is right in the city centre, just inside the Chester City Walls.
+It offers a range of modern studio accommodation as well as social spaces, quiet study areas, and a great events calendar.
+Location-wise, you’re only a 20-minute walk to the University of Chester.
 And remember, if a space doesn’t look entirely your style, there are lots of different and affordable ways to make your room feel like home.

 If canal-side student flats in Chester sound like something you’d be interested in, then The Towpath might be for you.
 This accommodation offers both studio and ensuite student rooms and has great social spaces for chilling with friends, as well as an on-site gym and a quiet study area for when you need to hit the books.
 It’s also only a 5-minute walk to the city centre or a 12-minute walk to the University of Chester.

 When looking for private student accommodation in Chester, make sure you put Fontessa House on your must-see list.
-This contemporary student flats in Chester offers both studios and ensuite rooms and has lots of great communal spaces, plus bike storage and on-site laundry facilities.
-Located just outside of the Chester City Walls, this modern accommodation is only a 6-minute walk to the University of Chester.
+These contemporary student flats in Chester offer both studios and ensuite rooms and have lots of great communal spaces, plus bike storage and on-site laundry facilities.
+Located just outside the Chester City Walls, this modern accommodation is only a six-minute walk to the University of Chester.

-The University of Chester is right in the city centre and as a result, is where most Chester student accommodation is located, so generally, there isn’t a need to take public transport to and from lectures.
+The University of Chester is right in the city centre and, as a result, is where most Chester student accommodation is located, so generally, there isn’t a need to take public transport to and from lectures.
 However, the bus service around the city is great for when you need to cross town.
-There are frequent services and easy connections which means you’re never far from where you need to go.
-There is also a free bus connection that takes you from the Chester Train Station into the city, which is about a 15-minute ride.
+There are frequent services and easy connections, so you’re never far from where you need to go.
+There is also a free bus connection that takes you from the Chester Train Station into the city, about a 15-minute ride.

-Chester Train Station is in the northeast of the city and has great connections to the rest of the country such as London Euston, Liverpool, Manchester, and Wales.
-For timetables and ticket times, click here.
+Chester Train Station is in the northeast of the city and has great connections to the rest of the country, such as London, Liverpool, Manchester, and Wales.

 East of the city centre is Boughton, and it’s one of the cheapest parts of Cheshire to live as a student.
 You might not be in the buzz of the city, but just across the river is Chester Meadows, a great day out in nature and one of the most beautiful places in Chester.
 While there isn’t an abundance of pubs and restaurants nearby to choose from, there is a range of supermarkets in the area, and you’re not far from the city when a night out calls.
 Concerning campus, you’re about a 30-minute walk away or a short bus ride.

 Chester is a good place for students due to its small population, rich history, and accredited university.
-The University of Chester is regarded highly for its Work-Based Learning module and according to the Complete University Guide 2018 is the safest city-based University in the North West of England.
+The University of Chester is regarded highly for its Work-Based Learning module, and is one of the safest city-based universities in the North West of England.

-The cost of student accommodation in Chester depends on your location and type of accommodation.
+The cost of student accommodation in Chester depends on your location and accommodation type.
 Accommodation starts from around £111.00 per week up to £159.00 per week.

 October is considered a good month when looking for Chester student accommodation.
 However, first-year and international students can start the hunt anywhere from January onwards, as accommodation is available all year round.
 Check out our guide for more information on finding student accommodation.

-The closest student accommodation to the University of Chester is Tudor Place, a desirable student accommodation option that’s just a 7 minute walk from campus.
-Student accommodation at Chester’s Tudor Place costs between £148 and £215 a week, depending on your room choice.
+The closest student accommodation to the University of Chester is Northgate Point & Studios, a desirable student accommodation option that’s just a six-minute walk from campus.